schm00g/coin-viewer/README.md

 * SPA (faster loading times, caching capabilities, only relevant code is updated, responsive for better UX)
 * Node.js hosting

 For state management Vuex (flux pattern) is used.
-Vuex is typically suited to a much larger application For smaller application props and events will suffice.
-Nuxt.js has Vuex baked in.
-State management patterns mean that there is a single source of truth - keeping mutations predictable.
+For smaller application props and events can suffice but Vuex was chosen here as it is industry standard and Nuxt.js has Vuex baked in.
+State management patterns mean that there is a single source of truth - keeping mutations to the state predictable.

 For the UI components the lightweight, open-source, well supported, and documented Buefy (built on top of Bulma) was used.

-Configuring the app to be a PWA allows user to download a native version of the client for offline use.
+Configuring the app to be a PWA allows the user to download what feels like a native desktop application - allowing for offline use.

-Chose to work with vue 2 as some libraries have not yet caught up with vue 3.
+Chose to work with Vue 2 as some libraries have not yet caught up with Vue 3.

-Vue dev tools essential for iterating and debugging.
+Vue.js  dev tools essential for iterating and debugging.

 App has been hosted on Vercel for ease of accessibility.